aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-ref.md

 ## Provisioner to NodePool

 Karpenter v1beta1 moves almost all top-level fields under the `NodePool` template field.
-Similar to Deployments (which template Pods that are orchestrated by the deployment controller), Karpenter NodePool template NodeClaims (that are orchestrated by the Karpenter controller).
+Similar to Deployments (which template Pods that are orchestrated by the deployment controller), Karpenter NodePool templates NodeClaims (that are orchestrated by the Karpenter controller).
 Here is an example of a `Provisioner` (v1alpha5) migrated to a `NodePool` (v1beta1):

 **Provisioner example (v1alpha)**